12 min read

-Editor's Note: In this demo we are using Spark and PySpark to process and analyze the data set, calculate aggregate statistics about the user base in a PySpark script, persist all of that back into MapR-DB for use in Spark and Tableau, and finally use MLlib to build logistic regression models.
+Editor's Note: In this demo we are using Spark and PySpark to process and analyze the data set, calculate aggregate statistics about the user base in a PySpark script, persist all of that back into MapR Database for use in Spark and Tableau, and finally use MLlib to build logistic regression models.

 Here's the transcription:

 Hi, I'm Nick Amato with MapR.
 I'm going to show you an example of how to use Apache Spark with the MapR Hadoop Distribution to build a simple real-time dashboard, and I hope you can use this example for thinking about using Spark on MapR with your own data.
 The scenario is a service where are offering music streaming to customers.
 This will give us a couple of example datasets for Spark.
 On the left side of this diagram, we have customers connecting to our service, maybe on their iPhone or Android device.
 This leads us to our first dataset, which is the individual events of everything that's happening, like what user listened to what track, where were they when it happened, and things like that.

 This could be a typical kind of freemium type of service where we have both free and paying customers at different levels.
 I will use Spark and PySpark to process and analyze the dataset.
 In a PySpark script, I will calculate some aggregate statistics about the user base that we would like to know, persist all of that back to MapR Database so we can use what we computed in Spark in Tableau, and finally use MLlib to build a couple of logistic regression models.
 Once we have the models, let's say it's the end of the quarter and we want more paying customers.
 We can use the models to pick the right customers to play back and offer for an upgrade to the paid service.